smartHomeHub/SmartIR/Docs/CLIMATE.md

   <a href="#"><img src="http://www.tooltip.gr/github_assets/smartir_climate.png" width="350" alt="SmartIR Climate"></a>
 </p>

-For this component to work, we need a .json file containing all the necessary IR commands.
+For this platform to work, we need a .json file containing all the necessary IR commands.

 * If you previously used the Broadlink IR Climate component you should use [this tool](https://github.com/smartHomeHub/SmartIR/tree/master/Tools) to convert your old INI files.
 If you have uploaded your old INI files on GitHub, I have already converted them.
 Find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in the configuration.
 The component will download it automatically.
 * For new users, find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in the configuration.
 If your device is not working, you will need to learn your own codes and place the Json file in `codes/climate` subfolders.
 [Keite Trần](https://github.com/keitetran/BroadlinkIRTools) developed [an amazing web-based app](https://keitetran.github.io/BroadlinkIRTools/) for this job.